-You can even use my Snowflake file!
-Click here to open the snowflake in Cricut Design Space.
+You can even use my Snowflake file in Cricut Design Space.

-To cut the snowflake, click the green circle at the top of the screen that says go.
+To cut the snowflake, select the green circle at the top of the screen that says go.

 Then follow the prompts on the Cricut machine.
-When the arrow button flashes, click to load your mat and then when the C button blinks, click to begin cutting.
+When the arrow button flashes, load your mat, and then when the play button blinks, press the button to begin cutting.
 Since the felt is a thicker material, the blade will go over the design several times to make sure you have a good clean cut.

 When the cut is complete, the arrow light will flash again.
 Press the button to release the mat.
 Carefully peel the felt from the mat and remove the inner pieces from the snowflake.
 If any fiber strands are still connected to the main sheet, simply snip away with a pair of scissors.

-Repeat the cutting process two more times so there a total of three felt snowflakes.
+Repeat the cutting process two more times so there are a total of three felt snowflakes.

 Assembling the Trivet

-All that is left is to glue the layers of snowflake together to create the trivet.
+All that is left is to glue the layers of snowflakes together to create the trivet.